jxxcarlson/starterApp/README.md

 # starterApp

-A starter app for elm projects
+A starter app for elm projects using mdgriffith/elm-ui

 ```
 $ elm make src/Main.elm